 Enterprise Europe Network

-The Communication Partnership Project (CPP) aims to raise awareness of the importance of occupational safety and health (OSH) to SMEs and to provide them with easy access to practical information and useful contacts at national and regional levels, for example National Partnership Meetings, Awareness Raising Packages and other activities such as EEN OSH Awards.
+The Communication Partnership Project (CPP) aims to raise awareness of the importance of OSH to SMEs and to provide them with easy access to practical information and useful contacts at national and regional levels, including national partnership meetings, awareness-raising packages and other activities such as EEN OSH Awards.

-The EEN members are one of the main partners that help EU-OSHA achieve its objectives, together with the Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) , the Executive Agency for Small and Medium-sized Enterprises (EASME) and EU-OSHA’s national focal points .
+The EEN members are one of the main partners that help EU-OSHA achieve its objectives, together with the Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW), the European Innovation Council and SMEs Executive Agency (EISMEA) and EU-OSHA’s national focal points.

 Enterprise Europe Network Occupational Safety and Health Ambassadors and their role